-Variable Summary Confidence Projected Changes Sea Levels Rise Strong increase High Projections of sea level rise to 2100 suggest a global increase in the range of 0.09-0.88m with a mean value of 0.48m.
-For 2050, it is reasonable to assume a sea level rise in the region of 25cm above present levels.
+Variable Summary Confidence Projected Changes Sea Levels Rise Strong increase High Projections of sea level rise to 2100 suggest a global increase in the range of 0.09-0.88 m with a mean value of 0.48 m.
+For 2050, it is reasonable to assume a sea level rise in the region of 25 cm above present levels.
 It should be noted that due to a limited understanding of some important effects that contribute to rates of increase, these estimates of sea level rise may prove optimistic, and estimates of up to 4-6 m have been projected by some models.
 Storm Surge Strong increase Medium An increase in the number of intense cyclones and associated strong winds are expected over the north - east Atlantic.
-By the 2050s, storm surge heights in the range of 50-100cm are expected to increase in frequency for all coastal areas with exception of the southern coast.
+By the 2050s, storm surge heights in the range of 50-100 cm are expected to increase in frequency for all coastal areas with exception of the southern coast.
 Coastal Erosion Moderate increase Low Currently approximately 20% of Ireland's coastline is at risk of coastal erosion, particularly areas of the south and east coast and also in isolated areas on the west coast.
 Rates of increase will be determined by local circumstances; however, it is expected that areas of the south-west are likely to experience the largest increase.
 Cold Snaps / Frost Moderate decrease (winter/night) High By mid-century, minimum temperatures during winter are projected to increase by ~2°C in the southeast and ~2.9°C in the north.
 This change will result in fewer frost days and milder night-time temperatures.
-Heatwaves Strong increase (summer) High Seven significant heatwaves (defined as 5+ days@>25°C) have been recorded in Ireland over the past 30 years, resulting in approximately 300 excess deaths.
-By midcentury, a projected increase in summer maximum daily temperature of approximately 2°C will likely intensify heatwaves, with maximum temperatures increasing and heatwave duration lengthening.